Fdslk/KotlinRepository/AndroidTrivia/README.md

     * add navigation dependency
     * add navigation resource file click res->new Resource File->choose type is Navigation
     * create ```navigation host fragment ```
+      * should set the attribute "fragment><android:name="androidx.navigation.fragment.NavHostFragment">"
+      * How does NavHostFragment works
+        * Each NavHostFragment has a NavController that defines valid navigation within the navigation host.
+This includes the NavGraph as well as navzigation state such as current location and back stack that will be saved and restored along with the NavHostFragment itself.
     * modify activity_main.xml
       * set navGraph
       * set defaultNavHost (will intercept system back button)